emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 Choosing an arena class
 -----------------------

-You'll recall from the :ref:`overview <guide-overview>` that the functionality of the MPS is divided between the :term:`arena`, which requests memory from (and returns it to) the operating system, and :term:`pools <pool>`, which allocate blocks of memory on behalf of your program.
+You'll recall from the :ref:`guide-overview` that the functionality of the MPS is divided between the :term:`arenas <arena>`, which request memory from (and return it to) the operating system, and :term:`pools
+<pool>`, which allocate blocks of memory on behalf of your program.

-There are two main classes of arena: the :term:`client arena` (see :c:func:`mps_arena_class_cl`) which gets its memory from your program, and the :term:`virtual memory arena` (see :c:func:`mps_arena_class_vm`) which gets its memory from the operating system's :term:`virtual memory` interface.
+There are two main classes of arena: the :term:`client arena`, :c:func:`mps_arena_class_cl`, which gets its memory from your program, and the :term:`virtual memory arena`, :c:func:`mps_arena_class_vm`, which gets its memory from the operating system's :term:`virtual memory` interface.

-The client arena is intended for use on embedded systems where there is no virtual memory, and has a couple of disadvantages (you have to decide up front how much memory you are going to need; and the MPS can't return memory to the operating system for use by other processes) so in most situations you'll want to use the virtual memory arena.
+The client arena is intended for use on embedded systems where there is no virtual memory, and has a couple of disadvantages (you have to decide how much memory you are going to use; and the MPS can't return memory to the operating system for use by other processes) so in most situations you'll want to use the virtual memory arena.

-We'll need a couple of headers (``mps.h`` for the MPS interface, and ``mpsavm.h`` for the virtual memory arena class)::
+You'll need a couple of headers (``mps.h`` for the MPS interface, and ``mpsavm.h`` for the virtual memory arena class)::

     #include "mps.h"